 - Persons from groups traditionally under-represented in science and engineering professions are particularly encouraged to apply.

 - Please note: this program is designed to bring external students to Rutgers for the summer.
 Therefore, Rutgers students are not eligible.

 - The common application for summer research programs at Rutgers will open in a new browser

 - Make sure to check "Advanced Materials" as one of the programs

 The following must ALL be submitted to form a complete application:

 - A transcript

 - Two letters of recommendation (sent separately by letter writers)

-- Review of applications and rolling admissions will commence February 2018.
+- Review of applications and rolling admissions will commence in late January 2022.

 - Early application is encouraged, as the program is highly competitive.